Jefferson County Jail Board talks success of rehabilitation program

-BROOKVILLE — The Jefferson County Jail Board met and discussed the success of rehabilitation programs at the jail on Tuesday afternoon.
+BROOKVILLE — The Jefferson County Jail Board met and discussed the success of rehabilitation programs in the jail on Tuesday afternoon.

-Present at the meeting were county commissioners Herb Bullers, Scott North and Jeff Pisarcik, the Jefferson County Sheriff’s Department represented by Deputy Sheriff Sam Bartley, and Judge John Foradora represented by Kathy Bezak.
+Present at the meeting were Jefferson County Commissioners Herb Bullers, Scott North and Jeff Pisarcik, the Jefferson County Sheriff’s Department represented by Deputy Sheriff Sam Bartley, and Kathy Bezak on behalf of Judge John Foradora.

 Absent from the meeting were, Treasurer James “Moon” VanSteenberg and District Attorney Jeff Burkett.